sardisnetwork/docs/Announcement.md

 There will be a migration and upgrade of LUNA when the block height reaches `7790000`, which is expected on May 27, 2022 00:00 (GMT+8).

-Huobi Global supports this migration and upgrade, which is expected to subsequently airdrop newly minted LUNA.
+Sardis Global supports this migration and upgrade, which is expected to subsequently airdrop newly minted LUNA.
 A snapshot of user balances of LUNA in their Sardis Global accounts will be taken at block `7790000` for subsequent airdrops.

 # Notice on the use of Sardis RPC